CircuitFlyer/Climb_and_Dive/docs/Assembly.md

 Now you can cut off the long header pins that you don't need.
 Do *not* cut the touch pin, leave it sticking out.

 {: .highlight }
 Note: If you prefer, the program code does include provisions to use an *optional* push-button switch instead of the touch pin.
 If you want to use a push-button switch it will connect to the timer using the 2 pins as shown below.
 Depending how you want to connect your switch, you may want to leave those two pins sticking out as well.
-The push-button switch will function exactly the same as the touch pin.
+The push-button switch functions exactly the same as the touch pin.

 Installation